- Accidents, Theft, Loss and Insurance Reimbursements

 - In-person "Four Hour Defensive Driving Course" from other state entities such as the Nevada Safety Consultation and raining Section (SCATS).

 - Online "Defensive Driving Course (4-hour)" from the National Safety Council.

-- The NSC course costs $41.25 (as of January 2019) and should be paid by the employee's department or group.
+- The NSC course costs approximately $40.00 (small fluctuations in cost occur annually) and should be paid by the employee's department or group.